xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2014-11-16-python-tutorial.md

 {% endhighlight %}

-You now see the relay value changing once in a while in the reader script.
+You now see the value of the relay changing once in a while in script reading values from the first instance.

 # What have you done?